-What I recommend: something global.
+What I recommend: something global and cheap.
 You don’t want to invest only in one area, since it’s more likely to fluctuate (especially Britain with Brexit and all).
 Pick a few of the global ones and read through the info pdfs of each one.
 It will tell you the level of risk, the fees and what exactly it invests in.
 Pick 5 and try to narrow it down to 1 or 2.
 That’s where you’ll be putting your money!

 Katie looks around Vanguard and decides she wants to go global (we have a clever one!).
 Vanguard offers Global index funds (called LifeStrategy 100% Equity) at 0.22% cost and with a risk of 5/7.
 She invests her £50 into the index fund.
 Yay!
 She then sets up a direct debit so that every month £50 go into Vanguard global index funds.

 It’s exciting to see your money grow every month.
 You can now sit back and relax, your money is working for you as it earns interest and accumulates over time

 But it’s good to keep practicing and keep being interested.
 You are now an investor: look at what’s going on in the news, check out how other people invest and where else you could do with your money.
 But of course, only if you want to.
 What’s great about passive investing is that it’s exactly that: passive.
 The fact that you’re investing as a student in the first place already a huge step.